 All meals are provided in the beautiful dining rooms of the Great Hall and the Chelsea Pensioners’ Club, with different menu options available every day.

 Chelsea Pensioners are encouraged to wear their uniforms; it is mandatory to wear the scarlet uniform when representing the Royal Hospital on a recognised visit or when on parade, such as the annual Founder’s Day parade in June.
-Otherwise within a two mile of the Royal Hospital the blue day-to-day is normally worn.
+Otherwise within a two mile radius of the Royal Hospital the blue day-to-day uniform is normally worn.
 The blue uniform is also worn at breakfast and lunch in the Great Hall.
-Most Chelsea Pensioners wear this throughout the day in and around the Hospital, but Pensioners are permitted to wear their civilian clothes whenever they wish to dress down (usually in the evenings).
+Most Chelsea Pensioners wear this throughout the day in and around the Royal Hospital, but Pensioners are permitted to wear their civilian clothes whenever they wish to dress down (usually in the evenings).

 The social life of the Royal Hospital is rich and varied with a number of activities on offer every week, such as bingo, gardening, film nights, pottery and bridge club.
 There are also frequent invitations to attend special events outside the Royal Hospital, from charity fundraisers to sporting fixtures.
 Every year Chelsea Pensioners have the opportunity to represent the Royal Hospital at various ceremonial and commemorative events, including at the National Service of Remembrance at the Cenotaph.